Be Careful on Social Media After a Car Accident

 Providing evidence that calls the severity of your injuries into question – Most people who are active on social media like to portray the best aspects of their lives.
 If you claim to be seriously injured but post pictures of yourself out with friends, exercising, shopping, or generally having a good time, you could provide evidence that you are not as hurt as you claim.

 Retaining an Attorney: The Best Way to Protect Your Rights

 Trolling your social media posts is only one way an insurance company could try to minimize or even deny your claim.
 The insurance company may try to pressure you into giving a written or recorded statement regarding the accident or to take a far smaller settlement offer than the amount your case could potentially fetch at trial.
 For this reason, if you were in a car accident, contact an attorney as soon as you can.
 A lawyer will handle all communications with the insurance company for you, protecting your rights and working to resolve your case as favorably as possible.

 Hurt in a Wreck?
-Call Polito & Associates to Speak with a Waterford Car Accident Lawyer Today
+Call Polito & Harrington to Speak with a Waterford Car Accident Lawyer Today

 Car accidents can entitle victims to significant compensation for their losses, including their medical expenses, lost income, lost quality of life, pain and suffering, and property damage.